WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 Though the map serves as a geographical and informational tool, it is a display of power.

-David and Jerry note that the map features an oversized Spain to represent the scale of its dominant empire.
+David and Jerry discussed how the map shows an oversized Spain to represent the scale of its dominant empire.
 This also explains why the Iberian Peninsula is depicted with significantly more ornamentation than other territories, and includes the presence of a dual Spanish-English coat of arms on the United Kingdom.
+At the time, Britain was not an imperial power.

-Produced during the developing age of navigation and exploration, this magnificent manuscript atlas balances mystical elements like unfinished coastlines and sea monsters, with the more practical documentation of important port towns and navigational rhumb lines.
-The Queen Mary Atlas reflects an era of rapid geographical advancement and an expanding sixteenth-century worldview.
-It details the New World - the Americas - and throughout, highlights the strength of the Spanish Empire.
+Produced at the dawn of Britain’s age of navigation and exploration, this stunning manuscript atlas balances mystical elements like unfinished coastlines and sea monsters, with the more practical documentation of important port towns and navigational rhumb lines.
+It reflects an era of rapid geographical advancement and an expanding sixteenth-century worldview.
+The atlas details the New World - the Americas - and emphasizes the might of the Spanish Empire.

 The ‘Armada Portrait’ of Queen Elizabeth I by an unknown artist (c.1590) ©National Maritime Museum, Greenwich, London